• Subset sum problem in Ruby

 I ran the script and it found the file easily by finding the one that returned 1.
 Then, all I did to fix the issue was delete the code that had been changed in the previous commit, re-typed it manually, then saved the file.
 I ran my script again and the issue was solved!

-• Expanded Output Format for PSQL
+• Expanded output format for PSQL

 If you are using psql you may be getting annoyed that your query results look like this for tables with more than one or two columns: